Importing a Car

 Notify DVLA - Certificate of Permanent Export

 When removing your vehicle from the UK for 12 months or more, you need to inform the DVLA and complete the ‘Notification of permanent export’ section of your V5C/4 registration certificate (Logbook).
-You will then need to send this to DVLA, Swansea, SA99 1BD
+You will then need to send this to DVLA, Swansea, SA99 1BD.
+If you have a Spanish plated car and are going back to the UK, we can baja (deregister) the car for you so you aren’t liable for any more taxes and can reregister it in the UK.

-If you would like a free quote for vehicle importation or changing your UK plates to Spanish plates then contact us and we will be happy to help.
+If you would like a free quote for vehicle importation in Malaga or changing your plates from Germany, Holland, Italy, Netherlands, Sweden or another EU country to Spanish plates then contact us and we will be happy to help.